 Arts Build Resilient Communities

-Arts participation unifies communities, fostering shared understanding and respect.
+Arts participation unifies communities, fostering mutual understanding and respect, and the arts are a powerful tool to address injustice in all of its forms.
 We fund efforts that:

 - Reach an authentically diverse cross-section of local residents, involving them in shared arts experiences.
-Such programs are inviting, reduce barriers to participation, and collect audience demographic data to promote wider participation.
+Such programs reduce barriers to participation for under-served population groups and collect evidence of achieving broad participation.

-- Use the arts to foster cross-cultural understanding and inclusiveness by engaging participants with different backgrounds and life experiences.
-These programs commit to building cross-cultural or cross-generational understanding over time rather than through individual events or presentations.
+- Use the arts to foster a more just and inclusive society by engaging participants with different backgrounds and life experiences in creating, presenting, and witnessing the arts together.
+These programs commit to building new relationships and respect and to positing a reimagined and equitable future.
+Competitive requests commit to these activities over time rather than proposing individual events or presentations.

-- (NOT ACCEPTING APPLICATIONS as of January 8, 2020.
-Please check back in late December 2020.)
-Strengthen the capacity of recent immigrant or Native California organizations to serve their communities, their artists, and the general public.
-These organizations foster the preservation and transfer of cultural traditions through the generations and/or support the creation and presentation of high-quality, contemporary or traditional artworks.
+- Create opportunities for recent immigrant or Native California organizations to serve their artists, their communities, and the general public.
+These organizations provide support systems for immigrant and native artists and foster the preservation and transfer of cultural traditions and knowledge across generations.

 Artists Engage Us through Collaboration